PatrickLisiecki/ttp-assignment-five/README.md

 # TTP Assignment 5

-Assignment for Tech Talent Pipeline Summer 2023 bootcamp
+Assignment for the Tech Talent Pipeline Summer 2023 Bootcamp

 ## Installation
 To install and run the project locally, follow these steps: